 - Donate your talents.
 If you’re a graphic designer, writer, photographer, or accountant, or have other skills that a favorite charity may need, you can donate your time by taking on small projects like editing, bookkeeping or logo design.
 Check with the charity of your choice to see if any of the skills you have are ones they require.
 Small, local charities are often in need of this kind of help

 - Make chemo care kits and donate to a hospital.
-Along with chemo caps, cancer patients can benefit from special care kits filled with items to make them feel comforted.
+Cancer patients can benefit from special care kits filled with items to make them feel comforted.
 Check with your local hospital to see if they are able to accept kits like these.
 If you get the green light, visit Cancer Care Parcel for tips on what you should and should not include in your chemotherapy care packages

 - Make and donate lapghans, wheelchair blankets or wheelchair totes to a nursing home.
 Seniors in nursing homes can always benefit from a little extra TLC.
 If you’re crafty, consider making and donating comfort items2 like wheelchair and walker bags, lapghans, or polar fleece wheelchair blankets